tritemio/voltagesensing/README.md

 # Requirements

+Running this notebooks requires python and a small set of scientific libraries.
 The detailed list of dependencies can be found in [`environment.yml`](https://github.com/tritemio/voltagesensing/blob/master/environment.yml).

+To automatically re-create the computational environment used here please install the scientific python distribution Continuum Ananconda and follow the instructions below.

-To recreate a conda environment with all the dependencies (and the exact versions):
+Once `conda` is installed (included in Anaconda), recreate an environment with all the dependencies (and their exact versions):

 ```
 conda env create --name=voltagesensing_env --file=environment.yml